Calendars, calendars, calendars everywhere

 Image source: Gemini

-Or is it 19 of Adar I, 5786?
+Or was it 19 of Adar I, 5786?
 Maybe 23 of February, 2026?
 Perhaps 19 of Ramadan, 1447?

 Actually, all of the above!